 🔪 Instructions

-- Start with one chipotle chile as the recipe states.
-Taste when it's all done and then add more if you want it spicier.
-Keep in mind that the heat increases slightly as it rests in the refrigerator.
+- Start with one chipotle chile.
+Taste when it's all blended and then add more if you want it spicier.
+Keep in mind that the heat increases slightly as it rests in the refrigerator, so don't go overboard!

 🥡 Make ahead and storage tips